DolphyWind/Electra-Lang/README.md

 >**Other Cables (╰, └, ╯, ┘, ╭, ┌, ┐, ╮, ├ ,┤ ,┬ ,┴):** These cables are not special they just have no name.
 They flow current based on how they look like.

 ### **Printers**
-Printers lets Electra print out the variables in the stack.
-They can print a variable either as a number or a character.
+Printers print out the variables on the stack.
+They can print a variable either as a number or as a character.

 #### **Printer Types**
 >**Number Printer (N):** Supports east, northeast, northwest, west, southwest and southeast directions.
 Pops the top value off the stack and prints it as number.
 If the stack is empty it does nothing.

 >**Character Printer (P):** Supports east, northeast, north, northwest, west, and southwest directions.
-Pops the top value off the stack, converts it to char_t and prints it as a character.
+Pops the top value off the stack and prints it as a character.
 If the stack is empty it does nothing.

 ### **Arithmetical Units**
 Arithmetical units lets Electra do arithmetical calculations.
 If there is less than two values on the stack they do nothing.